signaldust/bunny-jit/README.md

 This doesn't look too bad, does it?
 We still have the silly division, but after that the loop is roughly what you would expect without unrolling, isn't it?
+Our instruction selection is naive, but we're providing it with bytecode that still allows the naive approach to do a half-decent job.

 Loop unrolling is something I am divided about, because then we enter the territory of complicated heuristics of profitability.
 Perhaps some day Bunny-JIT